Compensation and Damages in Truck Accidents | Your Complete Recovery Guide

 Strategic approaches include:

-- Early legal representation provides immediate evidence preservation, expert witness retention, and professional negotiations that increase settlement values by 40-60%
+- Early legal representation provides immediate evidence preservation, expert witness retention, and professional negotiations

 - Comprehensive medical treatment documents injury severity and prevents insurance arguments about treatment gaps or injury causation